dracory/base/README.md

 ## Router

-The router package provides HTTP routing functionality with middleware support for the Dracory framework.
+The router functionality has been moved to a standalone package for better modularity.
-It enables building flexible and powerful web applications with clean routing patterns.
+For HTTP routing with middleware support, please use the dedicated router package.

-For more information, see the [router/README.md](router/README.md) file.
+For more information, see [https://github.com/dracory/rtr](https://github.com/dracory/rtr).

 ## Server